aboutaaron/livejournal-export/README.md

 ## How to use this script

-You'll need to add cookies from your Livejournal session to a `.env` file that's read in my `auth.py`.
+You'll need to add cookies from your Livejournal session to a `.env` file that's read in by `auth.py`.

 To do this:

 1. Create a copy of `.env-template` and name it `.env` (`cp .env-template .env`)
 2. Log into Livejournal with the account you want to archive